 All of the most commonly used plugins are supported by RebusFarm.
 A list of all plugins would be too long, and hard to update.
-That's why the RebusFarm software takes care of that and gives you an error message in case your scene uses a plugin which is not supported by RebusFarm.
+That's why the RebusFarm software takes care of that and gives you an error message in case your scene uses a plugin that is not supported by our render farm.
 If this should happen just contact our support.

 A rough overview: V-RayScatter, Multiscatter, Autograss, color correct, Realflow, Blur Studio Plug's, Ivy, ForestPro, m4d and many more.

-What are the advantages of the RebusFarm 2.0 software?
+What are the advantages of the RebusFarm 3.0 Software?

-The RebusFarm 2.0 software is a completely new approach to submitting render jobs to a render farm.
+The RebusFarm 3.0 software is a completely new approach to submitting render jobs to a render farm.
 In contrast to all previous systems, the render job is sent from inside your 3D application.
 Thanks to our one-click-technology you don't need to quit your 3D software, and you hardly notice a difference between rendering locally and rendering on the render farm.
-The only difference is that rendering large projects on the render farm is a couple of hundred times faster.
+The only difference is that rendering large projects on the render farm is that it is a couple of hundred times faster.

 Compatibility check and adjustments

-The RebusFarm 2.0 software examines your project inside your 3D application for possible conflicts, thereby guaranteeing a much higher compatibility to the render farm than to other solutions.
-The intelligent plugin normally enables your project to be rendered on the render farm with no changes whatsoever.
+The RebusFarm 3.0 software examines your project inside your 3D application for possible conflicts, thereby guaranteeing a much higher compatibility to the render farm than to other solutions.
+The intelligent plugin normally enables your project to be rendered on the render farm with no changes.

 What are the system requirements to use the RebusFarm software?